Supply Chain Management with uni-pydantic¶

 for r in results:

-Using the type-safe query builder for supply chain queries.
+Using the type-safe query builder to find expensive parts.

 In [10]: